 COVID-19 was first identified in late 2019, spread globally and was declared a global pandemic by the World Health Organization in March 2020.
-The rapid spread of the virus has had a material, dramatic, and almost immediate impact on public health and has led governments around the world to implement numerous measures to contain the virus, such as travel bans, mandated shutdowns, border closures and other restrictions on the free movement of people and goods.
-Travel bans, border closures, restrictions or disruption of transportation, port closures, quarantines, shelter in place orders and other restrictions on the free movement of people and goods, and the introduction of social distancing measures in CNH Industrial Capital Canada's office has impacted and may further impact CNH Industrial Capital Canada's office has impacted and may further impact CNH Industrial Capital Canada's suppliers and distributors to operate.
-Any future closing of manufacturing facilities due to government mandates, insufficient staffing, weaker demand, or supply constraints, or similar limitations or restrictions for suppliers, or the impact of the COVID-19 pandemic on CNH Industrial Capital Canada's ability to execute business continuity plans, could have a material adverse effect on the Trust's future performance and results in subsequent periods.
-There is no certainty that measures taken by governmental authorities will be sufficient to mitigate the risks posed by the virus, and CNH Industrial Capital Canada's ability to perform critical functions could be harmed.
+Efforts to combat the virus have been complicated by viral variants and uneven access to, and acceptance and effectiveness of, vaccines globally.
+The global spread of the virus led governments around the world to implement numerous measures to contain the virus, such as travel bans, mandated shutdowns, border closures and other restrictions on the free movement of people and goods.
+These measures have impacted and may further impact CNH Industrial Capital Canada's future ability to operate as well as the ability of its suppliers and distributors to operate.
+Any future closing of manufacturing facilities due to government mandates, insufficient staffing, weaker demand, or supply constraints, or similar limitations or restrictions for suppliers, or the impact of the COVID-19 pandemic on CNH Industrial Capital Canada's ability to execute business continuity plans, could have a material adverse effect on its business, financial condition, results of operations, and/or liquidity.